-

 Adding a Disk from vCD

-Visit here to learn how to add a disk and configure your VM.
+Go here to add a disk and configure your VM

-You can follow this documentation to discover the disk and add it to an existing VG (Volume Group) on many flavors of Linux.
+You can follow the following documentation to discover the disk and add it to the existing VG.